A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

 {\bf Combinatorial bounds.} Given a graph $G$ on $n$ vertices, if the vertices $u$ and $v$ are connected by a unique shortest path on $k$ vertices, then it is straightforward to show, for any matrix $A \in \mathcal{S}(G)$, that the powers $I = A^0, A^1, A^2, \dots, A^{k-1}$ form a linearly independent set in the vector space of symmetric $n \times n$ matrices, implying $q(G) > k - 1$ since the linear combination of powers in the minimal polynomial of a matrix is zero.
 This yields the result that $q(G) \ge k$, where $k$ is the number of vertices in any unique shortest path.

 This bound suggests the definition of the \emph{spectator number} given above.
-In particuar, the spectator number is the minimum cardinality of a vertex set that is complementary, relative to the set of all vertices of $G$, to the set of vertices in a unique shortest path in $G$.
-The above inequality $q(G) \ge k$, satisfied whenever there exist $k$ vertices forming a unique shortest path, guarantees that the spectator number is an upper bound for the maximum spectral equality $n - q(G)$, just as the combinatorial parameter $Z(G)$ is an upper bound for the matrix parameter $M(G)$.
+In particular, the spectator number is the minimum cardinality of a vertex set that is complementary, relative to the set of all vertices of $G$, to the set of vertices in a unique shortest path in $G$.
+The above inequality $q(G) \ge k$, satisfied whenever there exist $k$ vertices forming a unique shortest path, guarantees that the spectator number is an upper bound for the maximum spectral equality $n - q(G)$, just as the combinatorial parameter $\Z(G)$ is an upper bound for the matrix parameter $\M(G)$.
 Maximum nullity gives a bound on maximum spectral equality,

 because any one eigenvalue of multiplicity $k$ induces $k - 1$ eigenvalue equalities on its own.
-In a parallel way, but for entirely different and combinatorial reasons, the quantity $Z(G) - 1$ is a lower bound for the spectator number.
+In a parallel way, but for entirely different and combinatorial reasons, the quantity $\Z(G) - 1$ is a lower bound for the spectator number.
+Equivalently the spectator number plus one is an upper bound for $\Z(G)$, because the complement of the vertices in a unique shortest path, together with one endpoint of that path, form a zero forcing set for which a zero forcing sequence exists with only one non-trivial zero forcing chain.
 Unlike zero forcing, whose computation is in general NP-hard \cite{Hardness}, the minimum spectator number can be computed in polynomial time for any graph (see, e.g., \cref{USP-in-poly-time}).

 {\bf Bounds for minor-monotone floors.} The minor-monotone floor of a graph parameter on a graph $G$ is the minimum of the parameter over the infinite collection of graphs $H$ of which $G$ is a minor.